John-Skinner/tasks/README.md

 );
 ```
 ### Task Dependencies table

+The tasks dependencies table describes when one task depends on another task being done
+before the task can completed.
+Task_ID is any task.
+The Depends_On_Task is another task that Task_ID depends on.
 | Task_ID | Depends_On_Task |
 | --- | --- |
 | INTEGER | INTEGER |